jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2018-11-12-Writing-An-NES-Emulator-With-Rust-And-WebAssembly/index.md

 Implementing the CPU is definitely the first task to complete when building an NES emulator from scratch.
 The CPU is a MOS 6502 CPU with the BCD mode stripped off.
 For me, the CPU was the easiest, but least interesting component of the NES.
-The MOS 6502 is well documented and even a transistor level emulator even exists, so it was fairly easy to implement the addressing modes, and instructions.
+The MOS 6502 is well documented and even a transistor level emulator even exists, so it was fairly easy to implement the addressing modes, and the instructions.
 I mainly used [Obelisk's 6502 Reference](http://www.obelisk.me.uk/6502/reference.html) for most of my implementation.
 There are some quirks to the CPU (timing when indexing crosses a page boundary, `JMP` bug), but these are also all well documented.
 I did not make a subcycle accurate